 There are also very interesting mouse models of neuro-degenerative diseases.
 Mice maintained on IF, compared to normal mice, showed less age-related deterioration of neurons and less symptoms in models of Alzheimers disease, Parksinon’s and Huntington’s disease.

 In humans, the benefits to the brain can be found both during fasting and during caloric restriction (CR).
 During exercise and CR, there is increased synaptic and electrical activity in the brain.
-In a study of 50 normal elderly subjects, memory test improved significantly with a 3 months of CR (30% reduction in calories).
+In a study of 50 normal elderly subjects, memory test improved significantly with 3 months of CR (30% reduction in calories).

 Neurogenesis is the process where neural stem cells differentiate into neurons that are able to grow and form synapses with other neurons.
 Both exercise and CR seem to increase neurogenesis via pathways including BDNF.

 Even more interestingly, the level of fasting insulin seems to have a direct inverse correlation to memory as well.
 That is, the lower you are able to drive down fasting insulin, the more improvement on memory score that is seen.

 Increased body fat (as measured by BMI) has also been linked to decline in mental abilities.
 Using detailed measurements of blood flow to the brain, researchers linked a higher BMI to decreased blood flow to those areas of the brain involved in attention, reasoning, and higher function.